 • Frequency: rarely TO very often

-• Impulsivity: out of control TO being in control of it
+• Impulsivity: out of control TO in control of it

 • Intensity: from weakest TO strongest

-• Locus: from inside oneself TO always effected by outside events
+• Locus: from inside oneself TO always affected by outside events

 • Modality: verbal TO actions